What is a domain name?

 Top-Level Domains (TLD)

-In the Internet hierarchy of domains, these extensions fall on the highest level that are present in DNS root zone of Domain Name System.
+In the Internet hierarchy of domains, these extensions fall on the highest level that is present in DNS root zone of Domain Name System.
 A top-level domain is the last level of every fully qualified domain name (FQDN).
-Top-Level Domains or TLDs are further classified in following categories:
+Top-Level Domains or TLDs are further classified in the following categories:

 - Generic Top- Level Domains (gTLD)